 I have saved the best buy to last, but it is certainly not for everyone.
 This is the Sonic Studio’s Amara 4 software.

 What does it do?
 It makes digital music sound like analogue.
 It does this even for iTunes AAC compressed files.
 The sound from iTunes or Apple Music can be almost beyond belief, especially if Apple has worked some of its magic on the original studio master (for .)
 The music is clear, open, defined, and non-fatiguing.
 Solid bass and sweet highs are not what one expects with compressed music.
-Somehow Amara gets back to the bits and makes them near perfect.
+Somehow Amara gets back to the bits and makes them sound better.
 I compared Amara 4 to Bitperfect and Bitperfect fell short.
 It has a little too much grain.

 There are problems with Amara 4.
 It does not play well with iTunes.
 The predecessor of Amara 4 was Amara HiFi.
 It was a solid product which meshed well with iTunes.
 I owned this product and loved it.
 It was set and forget.
-Not so with Amara 4 which almost seems life a beta version.
+Not so with Amara 4 which almost seems like a beta version.
 One must now scan iTunes files for music in order to form entirely new playlists in Amara 4.
 Forget making playlists from Apple Miusic.
 That music would first have to be downloaded in order to be available for Amara 4.

 By the way, the Amara 4 will work with Apple’s AirPaly.
 I am sitting here enjoying controlling my AudioEngine A2+’s from my laptop while listening to some gorgeous music.